GokcumenLab/glabBits/gnomad/README.md

 ### Usage

-Genes of interest genes should be listed in the `interested_genes.csv` as comma separated values.
+Genes of interest should be listed in the `interested_genes.csv` file as comma separated values.
 An example of, `interested_genes.csv` is shown below.

 ```
 OR52M1, OR51B5, OR52N4, OR11H1, OR4K15, OR6S1, OR5AP2, OR5H1, OR13C2, OR2K2, OR8G5, OR1L3, OR2T27
 ```

-Please make sure that, the genes of interest are available through the web call at https://gnomad.broadinstitute.org/.
+Please make sure that, the genes of interest are available through the web call at the GnomAD website https://gnomad.broadinstitute.org/.

-After you have listed genes of interest, run the script as follows;
+After you have listed genes in the file, run the script as;

 `python3 gnomad_merger.py`